bennekrouf/rn-write-firestone/README.md

 ### Firebase Configuration Extraction

-rn-write-firestore comes with an embedded mechanism that allows automatic extraction of Firebase configuration from your app's GoogleService-Info.plist.
+rn-write-firestore relies on rn-firebase-config which is an embedded mechanism that allows automatic extraction of Firebase configuration from your app's GoogleService-Info.plist.
 This helps streamline the Firebase setup process, especially if you're looking to avoid hardcoding Firebase configurations or manually importing them.

 #### How does it work?
 Under the hood, we use native modules to directly read from the GoogleService-Info.plist and provide a ready-to-use configuration object for Firebase initialization in React Native.